Gefitinib (Iressa ®)

 Let your doctor know if you have any unusual bleeding, for example, nosebleeds, bleeding gums or blood in your urine while taking gefitinib.

 Very rarely, gefitinib can cause a hole (perforation) in the small bowel or an inflamed pancreas.
 Contact your doctor immediately if you have severe pain in the tummy and sickness and vomiting.
 It’s also very important to let them know if you have bleeding from the back passage, black stools, vomiting up blood or vomit that looks like coffee grounds.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

-Some medicines, including those you can buy in a shop or chemist, can be harmful to take while you are having gefitinib.
-Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies| and herbal drugs.
+Some medicines, including those you can buy in a shop or chemist, can be harmful to take while you are taking gefitinib.
+Tell your doctor about any medicines you are taking, including ones you can buy for yourself, complementary therapies and herbal drugs.